realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

 Humans cannot refrain from allocating energy toward ends.
 As long as a human is alive and conscious, energy flows toward something through salience.
 This is not a choice, preference, or moral stance—it is a structural fact of finite, living agents.
 Reality Tracing treats the salience–habituation–local end loop as inviolable because it cannot be suspended without unconsciousness or death.
-Systems may redirect, exploit, or overload this flow, but they cannot eliminate it if humans are ever referred to by systems.
+Systems may redirect, exploit, or overload this flow, but they cannot eliminate it in any system that depends on living human agents.

 ---